ds-brx/Seattle-Airbnb-Dataset-Analysis/README.md

 Listings.csv from Seattle Airbnb Dataset, my.ipynb, and 3 graphs.

 Summary of Analysis :
-Condominium property types are the most costly and the prices gradually decrease from houses,lofts to apartments and other types.
+Average prices of Condominium are the higest and they gradually decrease from Houses and Lofts to Apartments and other types.
+Pricing is mainly influenced by number of bedrooms,bathrooms and number of amenities.
+Random Forest REgresson is used to predict prices of unknown propert types based on the important features concluded from correlations heatmap.
-From the correlations graph, the prices of accomodations mostly depend upon number of accomodates,bathrooms,bedrooms.
-On predicting prices by using random forest regressors, most important features influencing the pricing of accomodations are bedrooms,bathrooms,room_types,availibility in a year,and amenities.

 Acknowledgements :
 I have refered the following kaggle notebooks for my project: